viamrobotics/docs/docs/architecture/_index.md

 {{<imgproc src="/architecture/simple-machine.png" class="alignright" resize="x1100" declaredimensions=true alt="viam-server running on a board connected to a sensor.
 Data is stored on a local folder and synced to a folder in the Viam app cloud." style="max-width:400px" >}}
 </p>

-Imagine you have a simple device consisting of a temperature sensor connected to a single-board computer (SBC).
+Imagine you have a simple device consisting of a temperature sensor connected to the GPIO pins of a single-board computer (SBC).
 You want data from the sensor to be captured at regular intervals, and synced to the cloud.
 To set this up, you would do the following:

 - Install `viam-server` on the SBC.
-- Configure the sensor {{< glossary_tooltip term_id="component" text="component" >}} so that `viam-server` can communicate with it:
-  - Go to the Viam app, create a {{< glossary_tooltip term_id="machine" text="machine" >}} to represent your whole setup, and use the configuration UI to create a JSON file specifying which pins of the board the sensor is connected to.
+- Create a configuration file in the Viam app indicating that you are using a sensor {{< glossary_tooltip term_id="component" text="component" >}}, and indicating which pins of the SBC it is connected to.
 - Configure data capture and sync:
   - Edit your configuration to indicate the interval at which to capture data, and the interval at which to sync it.

-When `viam-server` starts, it looks for a configuration in a specified JSON file.
+When `viam-server` starts, it uses credentials stored locally to establish a connection with the Viam app over {{< glossary_tooltip term_id="webrtc" text="WebRTC" >}}.
-In most cases, that file contains credentials that `viam-server` uses to fetch its full configuration file, which in our example contains the sensor pin information, from the Viam app.
+It fetches its configuration, which in our example contains the sensor pin information, from the Viam app.

 <details>
   <summary>Click for information on local configuration</summary>
   <p>
-  If you need to run your machine offline, you can manually create a local configuration and put that in the file instead of credentials, eliminating the need for <code>viam-server</code> to fetch its config.<br><br>
+  If you need to run your machine offline, you can manually create a local configuration file, eliminating the need for <code>viam-server</code> to fetch its config.<br><br>
   The advantages of using the credentials and pulling the config from the Viam app are:
   <ul>
     <li>The config builder UI in the Viam app is more user-friendly than writing JSON manually</li>